rmspacefish/rtems-docs/user/start/sources.rst

 Obtain the Sources
 ==================

+The chosen RTEMS version (5 for a released build, 6 for the git clone) will be replaced by $RTEMS_VERSION for some parts of the Quick Start.
 You have considered and chosen a suitable installation prefix in the previous section.
-We have chosen :file:`$HOME/quick-start/rtems/5` as the installation prefix.
+We have chosen :file:`$HOME/quick-start/rtems/$RTEMS_VERSION` as the installation prefix.
 We will show how to use a released version of RTEMS and then as an alternative we will show you using the :ref:`RSB Git repository
+<QuickStartSources_Git>` master which uses RTEMS version 6.
-<QuickStartSources_Git>`.
-Consider using a Git clone if you wish to make
-contributions to the RTEMS Project.
+Consider using a Git clone if you wish to make contributions to the RTEMS Project.

 You need the RTEMS Source Builder (RSB) to work with RTEMS and we prefer you